 Breakthrough is closely aligned with the SF Day's mission and values.
 The SF Day community supports the program in a number of ways, providing intellectual capital, financial contributions, and in-kind support.
 Roughly two dozen eighth graders also volunteer each year as tutors in Breakthrough’s after-school program – a unique and very meaningful service learning opportunity; some even return after graduation to volunteer in Breakthrough’s school-year and summer programs.

 The commitment is one afternoon per week, either Monday or Wednesday, from the week of February 10 through the week of April 27.
 Volunteering for the first hour (3:30-4:40 p.m., from early October through early December.
-All tutors must commit for the entire semester, including a training session on February 6, a one-on-one mid-semester check-in, and weekly follow-up work.
+All tutors must commit for the entire semester, including a training session the evening of February 5, a one-on-one mid-semester check-in, mid-semester training, and weekly follow-up work.
 This is a significant responsibility that requires students to put into practice the school's values and apply what they've learned over the course of their own education.
 It's also an opportunity to build new relationships and grow as individuals and leaders.